Baseball, soccer, & lawsuits: What's next for proposed Boise stadium?

-But there is a "bubbling" below the surface with the potential of seeing a re-birth of the new stadium as a way of saving the Boise Hawks and welcoming minor league soccer to the valley.
+Now, there is a "bubbling" below the surface with the potential of seeing a rebirth of the new stadium as a way of saving the Boise Hawks and welcoming minor league soccer to the valley.

 "I think the frustration is that a small minority of people have been able to frustrate thousands of kids," said Bill Taylor, president of the Idaho Youth Soccer Association.